MrPnut/Wolf2QuakeMap4j/README.md

 ```
 usage: wmc4j
     --convert-all               convert all maps to the location specified
                                 by output-directory
     --directory <DIRECTORY>     sets the directory to look for wolfenstein
                                 files in (defaults to ./)
     --display                   displays the map file information loaded
                                 from the gamemaps and maphead files
     --gamemaps <GAMEMAPS>       sets the ABSOLUTE location to the gamemaps
                                 file (overrides --directory) (defaults to
                                 ./gamemaps.wl6)
     --help                      print this message
     --maphead <MAPHEAD>         sets the ABSOLUTE location of the maphead
                                 file (overrides --directory) (defaults to
                                 ./maphead.wl6
-    --output-directory        the directory that maps will be output to
+    --output-directory <OUTDIR> the directory that maps will be output to
                                 (default to ./)
-    --wadname                 the file location of a wad file for .map's
+    --wadname <WADNAME>         the file location of a wad file for .map's
                                 (defaults to base.wad
 ```